-1. From one key industry I turn now to business and industry as a whole.
+- 1. From one key industry I turn now to business and industry as a whole.
 Our living standards and jobs depend on our ability to sell and compete, producing the right goods and services at the right time and the right price.
 The main responsibility for achieving this lies with industry and commerce.
-But Government can help by reducing the burdens it places on business.

-2. These can be twofold.
+But Government can help by reducing the burdens it places on business. - 2.
+These can be twofold.
 High inflation and excessive public borrowing has in the past kept interest rates and business costs higher than they need have been.
-That has been put right.
+We have made progress on putting that right.
 But Government also imposes direct burdens on business, and here too we have acted to help cut costs.
-I have given high priority to reducing the National Insurance Surcharge (NIS), the tax on jobs first introduced and then increased by our Labour predecessors.

-3. [I suppose that, to be scrupulously fair, I ought in fact to point out that NIS was a child of the Lib/Lab pact of 1977.
-A child of unmarried parents, in short - so I'm not sure what I should call it.
+I have given high priority to reducing the National Insurance Surcharge (NIS), the tax on jobs first introduced and then increased by our Labour predecessors. - 3.
+[I suppose that, to be scrupulously fair, I ought in fact to point out that NIS or at least its increase was a child of the Lib/Lab pact of 1977.
+A child of unmarried parents, in short so I'm not sure what I should call it.
 What is clear is that, though there have since been some changes of partners, none of the parties on the benches opposite can deny responsibility for it.]

-4. In last year's Budget I cut NIS from 31⁄2 per cent to 21⁄2 per cent.
+- 4. In last year's Budget I cut NIS from 31⁄2 per cent to 21⁄2 per cent.
 In November I announced that, for 1983-84, the rate would be further cut to 11⁄2 per cent.
-On top of this I made special arrangements to enable half of that cut of 1 per cent to be brought forward into 1982-83.

-5. I now propose that the rate be reduced from $1\frac{1}{2}$ per cent to 1 per cent from August 1983.
+On top of this I made special arrangements to enable half of that cut of 1 per cent to be brought forward into 1982-83. - 5.
+I now propose that the rate be reduced from 11⁄2 per cent to 1 per cent from August 1983.
 As before, the benefits will be confined to the private sector.
-This cut is worth another £220 million in 1983-84 and nearly £400 million in a full year.

-6. The surcharge was $3\frac{1}{2}$ per cent when this government took office.
+This cut is worth another £215 million in 1983-84 and nearly £400 million in a full year. - 6.
+The surcharge was $3\frac{1}{2}$ per cent when this government took office.
 We are now well on the way to abolishing it.
-The reduction from $3\frac{1}{2}$ per cent to one per cent will be worth nearly £2 billion to private business in a full year.

-7. On Corporation Tax, a Green Paper was issued over a year ago.
+The reduction from $3\frac{1}{2}$ per cent to one per cent will be worth nearly £2 billion to private business in a full year. - 7.
+On Corporation Tax, a Green Paper was issued over a year ago.
 I am grateful for the many thoughtful responses.
-They raise a wide range of issues which call for careful examination.
-Some would benefit from further consultation.
-But there is one impression that stands out.

-8. This is the overwhelming desire on the part of industry for stability in the Corporation Tax regime.
+They raise a wide range of issues which we have examined carefully.
+But there is one impression that stands out. - 8.
+This is the overwhelming desire on the part of industry for stability in the Corporation Tax regime.
 I recognise the force in this.
 Change is not costless.
 I have therefore concluded that there should be no change in the broad structure of the present arrangements.
 As regards the taxation of inflationary profits, I await the outcome of the accountancy profession's further considerations.

-9. Some other issues, discussed in the Green Paper, do however need to be considered today.